brunozalc/raftlike/design.typ

 The leader replicates log entries by sending `AppendEntries` RPCs every 100ms (heartbeat interval).

-*Request includes:*
-- Leader's current term
-- Previous log index and term (for consistency)
+This request includes the leader's current term, the previous log entry's index and term (for consistency checks), and new log entries.
-- New entries to append
-- Leader's commit index

 *Consistency check:* Follower rejects if `prev_log_index` doesn't match locally.

 == Commit Protocol

-The leader commits an entry when:
-+ A majority of nodes have replicated it
+The leader commits an entry when it is safe to assume that the majority of nodes have replicated it.
-+ The entry is from the current term

 #box[
 ```rust